 HR-pQCT

 HR-pQCT scans (XtremeCTII, SCANCO Medical, Brütisellen, Switzerland) were performed at the distal tibia on all patients from both groups.
 Participants in the healthy group were scanned using an in-house protocol as described in (Schenk et al. 2020).
 Namely, the reference line was positioned at the proximal margin of the dense structure formed by the tibia plafond and three stacks were scanned proximal to this reference line, see Figure 1a.
 On the other hand, participants in the OI group were scanned using the manufacturer’s standard protocol i.e. the reference line is placed at the subchondral endplate of the ankle joint and one stack was scanned at 22.5 mm proximal to the reference line (standard clinical section) (Whittier et al. 2020), see Figure 1b.
-The scanned region according to the two different protocol are shown side by side in Figure 1.
-For both the healthy and the OI groups, each stack consisted of 168 slices and a voxel resolution of 61 μm in the three principal directions.
+The scanned region according to the two different protocols are shown side by side in Figure 1.
+For both, the healthy and the OI group, each stack consisted of 168 slices and an isotropic voxel resolution of 61.
 This led to a thickness of roughly 10.2 mm for each stack.
 Standardized scanning settings were used (voltage of 60 kVp, 900 μA, 100 ms integration time) for the healthy group as well as for the OI group.
 For the healthy group, motion artefacts of first, middle and last slice (i.e slices number 1, 252, and 504) were graded on a scale of 1 (no motion artefacts) to 5 (extreme motion artefacts), as proposed by Pialat et al. (2012).
 The final grade of each scan was defined as the highest slice grade.
 For the OI group, as the scan consisted of one stack, only one grade was attributed using the same scale as for the control group.
 Scans were then processed independently of their quality grading.
 A summary of the scans grading is shown in Figure 2.